-Whether you’re enrolled in UTS Foundation Studies, a diploma, graduate certificate, or an English language program, you’ll have a timetable to structure your learning and class attendance.
+Whether you’re enrolled in UTS Foundation Studies, a diploma, or an English language program, you’ll have a timetable to structure your learning and class attendance.

 This page will help you to discover: